ahmedkaludi/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.19 04/16/2022 =
+* Bug Fixed : While Using Elementor Page builder TOC is not working when special characters are used in headings. #150
+* Bug Fixed : Need to load CSS/JS files only on the selected post types. #154

+= 2.0.18 03/29/2022 =
+* TWEAK: Added Technical Support Tab in Settings Panel.

 = 2.0.17 03/26/2021 =
 * TWEAK: Add additional check to prevent `Uncaught Error: Call to undefined function is_woocommerce()`.